BBBSnowball/ch341prog/README.md

 ============
 A simple command line tool(programmer) interfacing with ch341a under Linux OS and macOS.

+This fork adds a simple Tcl extension that can be used for more fine-grained control, e.g. reading and writing single sectors.
+I have created it to debug a problem when flashing my laptop.
+That problem turned out to be a stupid user error (I forgot to erase the chip resp. expected the tool to automatically do that).
+Therefore, most of this has never been used or tested.
+See `test1.tcl` for an example.

 Description
 ------------
 There are a lot cheap SPI/IIC programmers based on ch341a, which can be bought